The goal of Minds is to have fair, transparent and ethical moderation practices.

 Users will be immediately banned for certain violations of the Content Policy.
 Users will be notified about the ban and which term was violated, but they will not be able to see the content that was in violation as it will have to be removed from Minds.
 Appeals on immediate bans will be reviewed by the Minds admins and not a jury due to the nature of the content.

 Boost is the advertising network on Minds.
-Users may exchange Minds Tokens to “Boost” their content and receive views from the network.
-Users may not Boost any content that is in violation of our Content Policy.
-Additionally, users may not Boost content that:
+Users may exchange Minds Tokens to “Boost” their content and receive views and increased interaction from the network.
+It is against the content policy to boost content that:

-If you would like to appeal a Boost rejection, you may do so by emailing email@example.com with the post in question and the reasons for why you believe it should be accepted.
+If you would like to appeal a Boost rejection, you may do so by submitting a support ticket with the post in question and the reasons for why you believe it should be accepted.